 ART 112 - Art History I: Prehistory to the Renaissance (WT) (3) An introductory survey of artistic creations and their relationship to historical developments from the cave paintings through the Middle Ages.
 Cross-Listed as: HIST 112.
-Core Requirement: Western Tradition (p.
-10)
+Core Requirements:

 ART 113 - Art History II: Renaissance through the 20th Century (WT) (3)